JAMA Study Concludes NRT Ineffective

 Imagine a two month clean-nicotine gradual withdrawal program where within just three months you're doing a bit worse than if you'd simply quit on your own.
 Studies had already shown that NRT was a total waste for teenagers smoking an "average" of 20 cigarettes a day or less , but the California data indicates it's a waste for all smokers.
 At least the heavy smoker who transferred to clean-nicotine enjoyed a couple of months of doing better (not smoking), than they otherwise would have, before their own natural quitting abilities surpassed science's latest quick fix magic cure - more nicotine.

-U.S. Government Knew - Like an ostrich with its head in the sand, the U.S. government knows that tobacco is killing off Americans at the rate of almost a half-million per year ( 440,000 ), it knows that NRT has been widely available for two decades, that possibly as many as 70-80% of all quitters have now tried quitting with NRT and failed, while knowing full well that its own national cessation figures are very much in line with those published in the new California JAMA study - 46 million adult smokers in 1994 and 46.5 million in 1999 , a half a decade later.
+U.S. Government Knew - Like an ostrich with its head in the sand, the U.S. government knows that tobacco is killing off Americans at the rate of almost a half-million per year ( 480,000 ), that NRT has been widely available for nearly three decades, and that the vast majority of quitters have tried quitting with NRT and failed.
+It also knows full well that its very own national cessation figures are very much in line with those published in Pierce's California JAMA study; that NRT is a sham, that 46 million adults smoked nicotine in 1994 and that 42 million smoke twenty years later.

 Over-the-Counter Study Findings Ignored - Over-the-counter (OTC) NRT products are today generating mid-year cessation rates in the 8 to 11% range (see Davidson OTC 1998 , Hays OTC 1999 , Hurt Youth NRT 2000 , Shiffman OTC 2002 ).
 In other words, 89 to 92% of OTC NRT users are relapsing within six months.
 When the early non-OTC studies were released, NRT appeared to be performing a bit better.
 What actually happened and why were the 1992 California rates more in line with the early NRT studies?
 Did the early studies truly measure NRT's effectiveness?
 Is the title of the Pierce and Gilpin 9/11/02 JAMA study article well named in that over-the-counter NRT sales did have an impact upon NRT effectiveness rates, or did the early studies and California's early returns (1991) simply not reflect NRT's true ineffectiveness?
 Did they instead allow NRT to temporarily hide behind the enthusiasm of excited physicians and pharmacist who gradually learned that NRT was not the highly effective magic cure originally promised?
 Did the early studies allow NRT to hide behind layers of study protocols , including high quality behavioral components, into which those using NRT were thrust?

 "Nonsense," say the experts, "those in the placebo group received the exact same behavioral training and were subjected to identical protocols!"
-I don't think so.
-In many early NRT studies the vast majority of the nicotine starved placebo group relapsed within a week ( 60% and 80% relapse within one week; 80% relapse within two weeks; and, 81.7% within three weeks), while the well fed clean-nicotine group continued receiving the long term benefit of further instruction, counseling, support, follow-up reinforcement, study perks, and were bathed in ongoing university study protocols that left them feeling genuinely supported.
+Rubbish.
+In most NRT clinical studies the vast majority of the nicotine starved placebo group relapsed within a week (examples: 60% with a week, 80% within two weeks and 81.7% within three).
+The well-fed NRT group continued receiving the long-term benefit of further instruction, counseling, support, follow-up reinforcement, study perks and were bathed in ongoing university study protocols that left them feeling genuinely supported.

 Treated the same?
 I don't think so.
 In most cases the studies were bought and paid for with pharmaceutical company dollars and the behavioral training and study protocols were often geared toward achieving success for those attempting to slowly wean themselves of all nicotine by gradual nicotine withdrawal.
 Does anyone believe for a moment that the chemically deprived nicotine addict (placebo users) and the well fed addict (NRT users) shared the same cessation experience or had the same needs at the same time?
 Who would you design your study to support?